HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 Pilgrim Badges

-Pilgrim badges were one of the most popular types of souvenir in the medieval period.
-Badges were produced for two main reasons- to raise extra revenue for the shrine or church and to avert pilfering from holy places.
-It seems that pilgrims who were keen to take a souvenier back home were less likely to steal from relics if they were able to buy a badge instead, especially as it was thought that a badge bought at a particular shrine retained the properties of the saint which was honoured there.
-Mostly, pilgrim badges were worn prominantly attached to hoods, clothes and sewn onto hats.
+It seems that pilgrims who were keen to take a souvenir back home were less likely to steal from relics if they were able to buy a badge instead, especially as it was thought that a badge bought at a particular shrine retained the properties of the saint which was honored there.

-The badge at right depicts the head of John the Baptist, patron saint of Perth in Amiens, France.
+The badge at left depicts the head of John the Baptist, patron saint of Perth in Amiens, France.
 It is completely intact, with four rings which enabled the badge to be sewn onto the pilgrim's hat or cloak.
 The back is decorated with a crucifix design and the inscription on the front identifies it as the sign of John the Baptist.

 Copyright © Rosalie Gilbert